 Cortisol commands attention when a threat is perceived (internal or external).
 It creates the feeling that you will die if you don’t make it stop.
 Each cortisol spurt connects neurons that turn on the bad feeling when similar circumstances are met.
 Disappointment triggers cortisol.
 This promotes survival by alerting a mammal when expectations are not met, so it stops investing energy in an unrewarding pursuit.

-Myelin Some of our neural pathways develop into superhighways because of myelin.
-This substance coats neurons in a way that makes them fast and efficient.
-Myelin levels are high before age eight, and during puberty, so the experiences of those years build the brain's infrastructure.
-Electricity flows effortlessly down your myelinated neurons, which gives you the feeling that you are on track for rewards and avoiding pain.
-Leaving your myelinated pathways often feels like a survival threat, despite your intentions.
+Some neural pathways become superhighways thanks to myelin.
+It coats neurons, so they're super-efficient conductors of electricity.
+Myelin is abundant in the brain before age eight, and during puberty, so the experiences of those years become your brain's infrastructure.
+When electricity flows effortlessly down your myelinated neurons, you feel like you know what's going on.
+Leaving your myelinated pathways can feel like a survival threat, despite your best intentions.